TonyZhaoyu/blog_source/Blog/source/work_misc/index.md

 * From app-key to core data structure.

   1. Data structure review.

     <span style="color:blue">Principle 1: no keys (except device keys) should be explicitly stored in the library.</span>

   >Idea: move timestamp to the API implementation file, and returns the timestamp(handler) when an API is called.
    Comment: may not be difficult for combinational commands decides how many sub-commands were created at datahub layer rather the API layer.

   2. AppKey sending procedure analysis.

     - What is the procedure of writing AppKey to the stack and what data will be returned from the stack (like an key index or something)?
       As a reference, checkout the process of Xiaomi's library when dealing with AppKey.

       It is up to user to decide if the key is new key or not.
 There are two situations:
       - Firstly, if the key is an old key in the group table.
 Use the generated key index stored in the group table.
       - Secondly, if the key is a new key, there are two sub-situations when generating a key.
 Sub-situation 1: If the key passed in is valid, generate a new key based on the given key string, and then update key index in related group.
 Sub-situation 2: If the key passed in is not valid, generate a new key and then update key index.
 The user is responsible for the consequences of using an invalid key (like failed to conduct gateway migration from A to B).
 Search for `mesh_prov_create_appkey` in the document for more BGAPI info.

       The group creation API won't tell the user what is the key index.
 The user could query the library what is the metadata of a specified group so to get the appKey index.

     - From now on, group creation requires a type 1 FSM to track and trace the addAppKey command to the stack.

     - The appkey is bound to an network.
 It might have a limited number due to limitations of NVM3.

   3. AppKey binding to models of a joining node.

     - Add a new state to the join_group procedure.
 Which is to bind AppKey to lightness group.

     - <span style="color:blue">An improvement could be made is to create state for better code reading.
 The current solution depends on round 1/2.</span>

+#### Action item: 14/02/2019

+* Sub-steps to achieve 491.

+  1. No need to think about concurrent config for now as 491 is not involved in any configs.
+  2. Finish structure refinement.
+Make sure the group restructure works with the legacy code.
+  3. Create cmd-obj for grouping.
+  4. Fill in key creation function in the cmd-obj.